If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • change in the appearance of the nipple, for example, it becomes sunken;

-• pain in the chest or armpit, not associated with menstruation;
+• chest or armpit pain not associated with menstruation;

 • any signs of infection in the breast, such as swelling, redness

-If chest pain is accompanied by other symptoms or does not go away during the entire menstrual cycle (not just during monthly bleeding), it may not be cyclical chest pain.
-To determine its cause, consult a doctor.
+If your breast pain is accompanied by other symptoms or does not go away throughout your menstrual cycle (not just your monthly bleeding), it may not be cyclic breast pain.
+To determine its cause, consult your doctor.

-If your breast hurts, find a good gynecologistwho will diagnose and, if necessary, treat your condition.
-In difficult cases, for a more detailed examination, you may be referred to a mammologist, who can be found using the NaPopravku service.
+If your mammary gland hurts, find a good gynecologist who will diagnose and, if necessary, treat your condition.
+In difficult cases, for a more detailed examination, you may be referred to a mammologist, who can be found using the NaPopravka service.

-A woman should seek medical advice if she cannot explain the reasons for her.
-For example, they are more and more intensified or localized in one mammary gland - signs that we are most likely talking about a pathological disease.
-On the site, we will consider the common causes of pain in one of the delicate areas of the female body in order to prevent the development of serious diseases, such as malignant tumors.
+A woman should consult a doctor if she cannot explain the reasons for her symptoms.
+For example, they are increasingly intensified or localized in one mammary gland - signs that we are most likely talking about a pathological disease.
+On the site, we will look at common causes of pain in one of the delicate areas of the female body in order to prevent the development of serious diseases, for example, malignant tumors.

 There are many reasons for chest pain.
-Diagnosis should be made according to the nature of the pain:
+Diagnosis should be made based on the nature of the pain:

 3. Acute or chronic.